-The curve, in Figure 7, can be representative of old aged deposits as shown in Figure 8 along with the curve related to new aged deposit in Figure 6.
-It may be concluded that the corresponding value of new deposits, ${ay} = 4.6 \times 10^{-4}$, is greater than the value of ${ay} = 3.6 \times 10^{-4}$ for old deposit.
-This inferred, as Figure 1(c), the newly artificial deposits are associated with more of ductile feature in comparison to brittle behavior of old aged deposits.
+The curve line, in Figure 7, can be representative of old aged deposits as shown in Figure 8 along with the curve line related to new aged deposit in Figure 6.
+It may be concluded that the corresponding value of

-There are several deterministic and probabilistic charts suggested for the correlation between the cyclic resistance and shear wave velocity V{S1} .
+There are several deterministic and probabilistic charts suggested for the correlation between the cyclic resistance and shear wave velocity $V{S1}$ .
 Among them, Tokimatso and Uchida (1990) and Robertson et al. (1992), Kayen et al. (2004) and Kayen et al. (2013) are highly consistent with the outcomes of this study.
-For instance, Kayen et al. (2004) proposed the probabilistic chart based on gathering together a global Vs data base based on in-situ measurement of Vs from all over the world (Figure 9).
-By superimposing the two curved lines of this study on this chart, the curved line related to new deposits falls between two levels of liquefaction potential, $P_L = 50\%$ and 80%.
-While the curved line for old deposits is between PL = 20% and 50%.
-Therefore, the liquefaction susceptibly of new deposits is higher than 50%, whereas that of old deposits it is lower than 50%.
-In the present study, two methods of liquefaction assessment, one based on deterministic evaluation and the other on probabilistic evaluation of in-situ measurement, are mutually confirmed.
+For instance, Kayen et al. (2004) proposed the probabilistic chart based on gathering together a global Vs data base of in-situ measurement of Vs from all over the world (Figure 9).
+By superimposing the two curved lines of this study on that chart, the curved line related to new deposits is placed between $P_L = 50\%$ and $P_L = 80\%$ , where $P_L$ is liquefaction potential.
+That is, the liquefaction susceptibly of that greater than 50% and the curved line for old deposits is placed between 20% and 50%.
+That is, the liquefaction susceptibility of those is less than 50% in this case, two methods of liquefaction assessment, one based on deterministic evaluation and other one based on probabilistic evaluation of in-situ measurement, are mutually confirmed in the present study as well.